NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/B/Bottle the Storm.md

     desc: "1 minute"
 abilities_mid:
   - name: ""
-    desc: "**Trigger** You would take electricity damage.\n* * *\n\nWhen lightning is turned at you, you store the charge safely within yourself, unleashing it when the time is right.
+    desc: "**Trigger** You would take electricity damage.\n* * *\n\nWhen lightning is turned against you, you store the charge safely within yourself, unleashing it when the time is right.
 You gain electricity resistance 10 against the triggering effect.
-If you successfully prevent damage in this way, at any time during the spell's duration, you can spend a single action, which has the attack trait, to expend the charge and make a melee spell attack at an adjacent target or a ranged spell attack at a target within 60 feet.
+If you successfully prevent damage in this way, at any time during the spell's duration, you can spend a single action, which has the attack trait, to expend the charge and make a spell attack against the AC of a target within 60 feet.
 This attack deals electricity damage equal to the damage prevented by _bottle the storm_.
-If you cast _bottle the storm_ a second time before the original duration elapses, or if you do not make this attack, the stored charge dissipates harmlessly.\n\n[[Spell Effects/Spell Effect_ Bottle the Storm|Spell Effect: Bottle the Storm]]\n* * *\n\n**Heightened (7th)** The resistance increases to 15, and you can immediately make the spell attack roll granted by _bottle the storm_ as part of the reaction used to cast the spell.\n\n**Heightened (10th)** The resistance increases to 20, and you can immediately make the spell attack roll granted by _bottle the storm_ as part of the reaction used to cast the spell."
+If you Cast _bottle the storm_ a second time before the original duration elapses, or if you do not make this attack within 1 minute, the stored charge dissipates harmlessly.\n* * *\n\n**Heightened (7th)** The resistance increases to 15, and you can immediately make the spell attack granted by _bottle the storm_ as part of the reaction used to Cast the Spell.\n\n**Heightened (10th)** The resistance increases to 20, and you can immediately make the spell attack granted by _bottle the storm_ as part of the reaction used to Cast the Spell.\n\n[[Spell Effects/Spell Effect_ Bottle the Storm|Spell Effect: Bottle the Storm]]"
-sourcebook: "_Pathfinder Lost Omens: Gods & Magic_"
+sourcebook: "_Pathfinder Lost Omens Divine Mysteries_"
 ```